 If you are a student or employee at Washtenaw Community College (WCC) and have been the victim of sexual harassment (including stalking), sexual violence (dating, domestic, or other forms of sexual violence), or other gender-based harassment it is important that you read the following information.
 Although not intended to be a comprehensive explanation of your options and rights, this information may be useful to you.

-Linda Blakey, EVP of Student & Academic Services & Title IX Coordinator
+Clarence Jennings Jr, VP Student Services & Title IX Coordinator

 Room No: SC 249

 Tracci K. Johnson, Dean of Students & Deputy Title IX Coordinator

 Room No: SC 275

 If you are an employee, contact the Office of Human Resources - Room No: BE 120 - Phone: 734-973-3497

 Washtenaw Community College is committed to maintaining a positive learning and working environment.
 WCC will not tolerate acts of sexual misconduct, harassment, sexual violence, or related retaliation against or by any employee or student.
 When sexual misconduct, harassment, or sexual violence has occurred and is brought to the attention of either individual listed above, they will take steps to end the harassment or violence, prevent its reoccurrence, and address its effects.
 For more information, see Sexual Misconduct Title IX.

 Within the College’s processes, the person making the allegations is referred to as the Complainant.
 The person who the allegations have been made against is referred to as the Respondent.

 Below are the different reporting options a Complainant has: